signalstickers/signalstickers/README.md

 [@u32i64](https://github.com/u32i64) participated to the conception and the code.

 The stickers were added [by the community](https://github.com/romainricard/signalstickers/graphs/contributors).
+The stickers from Telegram were ported by [@signal-stickers](https://github.com//signal-stickers).

 ## License
 See [LICENSE.md](LICENSE.md).